Vince’s Plan for Monterey

 Monterey must never again be in a position where essential public safety needs go unfunded because of poor budget decisions.
 Monterey should never carry $10 million in debt — that is the result of failures in leadership and governance.
 When the budget is so strained that the Police Chief’s request for new radio communications is answered with “no” because funds were spent on items that nonprofits and outside organizations should be paying for — that is a failure of financial leadership that must end.
 I hold a simple philosophy: spend better, not more.
 Before this city asks residents or businesses for a single new dollar, city government must first prove it can be trusted with the dollars it already has.

-• Conduct a comprehensive fiscal stability review within the first 90 days in office and form a Common Sense Audit Committee to conduct annual departmental budget reviews, identify waste, and report findings publicly
+- Conduct a comprehensive fiscal stability review within the first 90 days and establish a Common Sense Audit Committee to promote ongoing transparency, accountability, and disciplined oversight of city finances

 I oppose new broad-based taxes and fees on Monterey residents and businesses as long as the city government has not yet demonstrated it can spend existing revenue wisely.
 Residents deserve a city that lives within its means, eliminates wasteful spending, and reduces bureaucracy — not one that reaches deeper into their pockets to cover for its own mismanagement.
 The Common Sense Audit Committee will make fiscal accountability a permanent part of how we govern.